8bitbubsy/ft2-clone/README.md

 PS: The source code is quite hackish and hardcoded. \
 My first priority is _accuracy_, not flexibility and clean code. \
-Some parts of the code are directly ported from the original FT2 source code.
+Big parts of the code (except GUI) are directly ported from the original FT2 source code, with permission to use a BSD 3-Clause license.